*daily rates in Genoa based on a 1 day rental (24hr period) and for guidance purposes only.

 There are boat trips around the port and also serving further destinations.
 Springtime provides whale watching expeditions in a 96,000 square kilometre protected zone which is situated between France

-and Tunisia and there is an estimated whale population of 2000 with eight different species.
+and there is an estimated whale population of 2000 with eight different species.

 There are also open top bus tours around the city with commentary being provided via headphones which are available in several different languages.